Are you looking for a WordPress restaurant ordering system or just an easy, simple way to let people order from your restaurant online?

-In order for customers to pay for their restaurant order online, you’ll need to have at least one payment platform on your website.
+In order for customers to pay for their restaurant orders online, you’ll need to have at least one payment platform on your website.

 For this example, we’ll use Stripe.
-Once you’ve completed the setup of Stripe via the tutorials above, simply drag the Stripe Credit Card field from Payment Fields onto the form.
+Once you’ve completed the setup of Stripe via the tutorial above, simply drag the Stripe Credit Card field from Payment Fields onto the form.

 Step 7: Add Your Restaurant Online Order Form to Your Site